 Price rigging in the metals futures markets remains a hot topic among gold and silver bugs.
 They are frustrated by what appears to be a cap on prices despite the overwhelmingly positive fundamentals.

 Inflation is at 40-year highs and the geopolitical landscape is fraught with uncertainty, yet gold and silver prices remain stuck in the range where they have traded for most of the past two years.

 To many market watchers, it appears cheating continues unabated.
 The Department of Justice and the federal regulatory bureaucracies tasked with enforcing fair markets have only imposed a small amount of accountability for illicit trading practices.

 The Department of Justice indicted several traders for conspiring to spoof the precious metals markets several years ago.
 Prosecutors secured guilty pleas from a few.

 There were hints these traders would provide testimony implicating more senior executives at their financial institutions.
 However, the DOJ has yet to issue indictments or arrest any of them.

 The criminal trials for these bankers remain postponed indefinitely.
 The federal judge responsible is citing COVID protocols.

 JPMorgan Chase admitted to doing wrong and paid nearly a billion dollars in fines in the fall of 2020.
-The admission and fines were part of an agreement which put an end to the DOJ’s criminal investigation of the bank itself.
+The admission and fines were part of an agreement that put an end to the DOJ’s criminal investigation of the bank itself.

-Deutsche Bank cut its own deal with the DOJ last year.
+Deutsche Bank cut its deal with the DOJ last year.
 The bank agreed to pay just $80 million in criminal penalties and another $43 million in civil penalties.
 Other banks may be in negotiations of their own with federal prosecutors.